syncfusion-content/predictive-analytics-docs/predictive-analytics/Charts-for-Associations.md

 {%endhighlight%}

-### Next, you can call the scatter plot function—that can be called with scatterplot() or sp()— with a few attribute arguments to alter the dots and provide titles and labels.
+### Next, you can call the scatter plot function that can be called with scatterplot() or sp()— with a few attribute arguments to alter the dots and provide titles and labels.
 Otherwise, the code is closed to the default setup.

 {%highlight r%}